masasam/emacs-anything-tramp/README.md

 Selecting the list with sudo will lead to the server as root.

+Selecting the list of '/sudo:root@localhost:/' will open file at localhost as root.

 ![anything-tramp5](image/image5.png)

 You can edit your server's nginx.conf on your emacs!.